Sh1r0-NaN/Kaggle-Aptos2019/README.md

 2. **Models and Input sizes**

-    My final submission was a simple average of the three EfficientNetB5 models with different input sizes.
+    My final submission was a simple average of the three EfficientNetB5 models with different input sizes(256, 328 and 456).
     I wanted to try other models such as ResNets, but I gave up because I only had kaggle's kernel as a computational resource.